 When building an eCommerce website, it’s similar — except when you build an online store your “lease” is with a web hosting provider and domain registrar.

-With a WordPress.com Business or eCommerce plan, you get everything you need to set up and manage an online store.
+With a WordPress.com plugin-enabled plan, you get everything you need to set up and manage an online store.
 You can take payments, ensure customer and data security, provide customer service, and even take advantage of targeted marketing opportunities, all in one platform.